multiversx/mx-docs/docs/developers/developer-reference/sc-build-reference.md

 ### Calling `build`

-A build can be triggered by calling either `mxpy contract build <project>` or `cargo run build` in the meta crate.
+A build can be triggered by calling either `mxpy contract build --path <project>` or `cargo run build` in the meta crate.
 In fact, mxpy calls the meta crate itself.

 By default, this command will produce three files for each output contract: the ABI (`<contract>.abi.json`), the contract (`<contract>.wasm`) and a json file with all the used VM EI imported functions (`<contract>.imports.json`).
 For the multisig example above, the produced files are as follows: